Karnataka’s crumbling coastline shows climate battles are political

 These political challenges make efforts to stall coastal erosion an uphill battle.
 Shores continue to erode; seawalls continue to be built.
 “They will not consider our views,” said Jayappa, reflecting on his many years of arguing for a more scientific, all-encompassing approach to the problem with the government.

 The gravity of the problem is leading to some fresh thinking.
-One of the reasons the issue has gotten so politically thorny is that the governance of the coastline is incredibly fragmented, suggested YK Dinesh Kumar, Mangalore’s Deputy Conservator of Forests and Regional Director for the Karnataka Coastal Zone Management Authority.
+One of the reasons the issue has become so politically thorny is that the governance of the coastline is incredibly fragmented, suggested YK Dinesh Kumar, Mangalore’s Deputy Conservator of Forests and Regional Director for the Karnataka Coastal Zone Management Authority.
 He listed a dizzying array of institutions responsible for that thin strip of land: departments of port, fisheries, minor irrigation, environment, mines and geology, and tourism, the Karnataka Maritime Board, district administrations, the coast guard and police, among others.
 Each has their own stake in that strip.
 Each sees in the coast an opportunity for growth.

 “We need one body to manage the coast,” argued Kumar.

 He outlined the vision of an “umbrella institution” to create and implement policies dictated by scientific expertise rather than political expedience.

 Sastry, in his many years of covering the coast, from sandmining to seawalls, has come to the same conclusion.
 “You need unified command,” he said.

 But such a solution would strip many ministries of powers, revenue, and rents.
 More pragmatic solutions include the creation of an inter-ministerial committee, or coordination by the Chief Minister’s office, said Tharakesh Phayde, executive engineer for the Port and Fisheries Department and the official in charge of the district’s seawalls.
 Scientific clarity, on variables such as protruding breakwaters and sea-level rises, could come from “a common maritime thinktank consisting of all coastal states” because developments in one state have effects elsewhere, he noted.